gitberry/gitberry/README.md

 <br />https://github.com/gitberry/MobileFirstHTMLexample

 4. A simple experiment encrypting/decrypting using vuejs
+<br />This concept of decrypting at the js client side is powerful - would like to know more about how apps like Bitwarden do it.
+In the meantime I must learn some basics - and I decided to try it in vuejs - which is one of my favourite frontend frameworks (so far..)
 <br />https://github.com/gitberry/vuejsSimplyEncryptDecrypt

 6. A study of vuejs routes in a SPA (plus IIS and subdirectories off of domains)